nikolay-pshenichny/Resume/resume.md

 - Strong problem solving and analytical skills;
 - Excellent communication skills;
 - Experience in delivering software to general availability and supporting it through multiple releases;
-- Experience working with clients to elicit and analyze business requirements and processes;
 - Experience in managing local and remote development teams;